srid/emanote/docs/demo/custom-style.md

 ### `highlight-block`

 :::{.highlight-block}
-A portion of Markdown that highlighted compared to the rest
+A portion of Markdown that is highlighted compared to the rest
 :::